Thursday, Mar 23 2023

 What is Title VI?

-This statute of the Civil Rights Act of 1964 provides that no person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving Federal financial assistance.
+Title VI of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, or national origin in programs and activities receiving federal financial assistance.
+It ensures that no individual in the United States is excluded from participation in, denied the benefits of, or subjected to discrimination under such programs or activities.

 Why Title VI is important?